 Information security is an exciting and rapidly growing field for individuals who are interested in protecting users and their data.
 In an effort to map out the industry as a possible career choice, we recently conducted research into the top 10 infosec jobs based on overall pay grade.
 We now continue with the second part of our two-part series.

 #5: Malware Analyst

 A Malware Analyst is responsible for helping an organization understand the viruses, worms, bots, Trojans and other malicious software that threaten its network on a daily basis.

-In this capacity, Malware Analysts commonly work with Computer Forensics Experts and Incident Responders in the event of an intrusion and/or suspicious computer behavior to help identify malicious programs that may have infiltrated an organization’s computer systems.
-This involves conducting static and dynamic analysis of the suspicious code in order to establish signatures of the malware’s presence, as well as developing tools that can help protect the organization’s networks against future intrusions.
+In this capacity, Malware Analysts commonly work with Forensic Computer Analysts and incident responders in the event of an intrusion and/or suspicious computer behavior to help identify malicious programs that may have infiltrated an organization’s computer systems.
+This involves conducting static and dynamic analysis of the suspicious code in order to establish signatures of the malware’s presence as well as developing tools that can help protect the organization’s networks against future intrusions.

-Security Specialists make a median salary of $73,853.
-According to PayScale’s most recent estimates, these individuals can expect to make at least $43,000 but can hope to take home as much as $113,000.
+CISOs make a median salary of $158,939, according to PayScale’s estimates.
+On the lower end, CISOs can expect to make at least $104K, but those in some of the larger organizations can earn as much as $222K a year.

 Check out Tripwire’s job postings to see if there’s an opening for one of the jobs listed above.